Commissions & Committees

 The Park Commission advises the city council on issues regarding the development, improvement, and maintenance of the city’s parks and trails.
 The commission consists of seven city of Lake Elmo residents appointed by the city council for three-year staggered terms.

-The Park Commission meets at 6:30 p.m. on the third Monday at City Hall, 3800 Laverne Avenue North.
+The Park Commission meets at 6:30 p.m. on the third Monday at the Lake Elmo City Center, 3880 Laverne Avenue North.
 Agendas typically are available on the Friday immediately preceding the meeting and are available in the “Agendas and Minutes” section of this website.
 Meetings are open to the public and everyone is encouraged to attend.
 Meeting times and dates are subject to change due to holidays and scheduling conflicts.
 Please refer to the events calendar on this site for possible schedule changes.

 Parks Committee Application